macla7/STAPI/README.md

 # Look on my works, ye mighty, and despair !

+How to switch between development and production:

+- Look at the '.env' files of both repo, and change the localhost (or specific IP address) url to the url of the heroku application.

 ## CURRENT TODO's

-- Omniauth

-  - deanin vid.. got to 15:00mins in.. hit snag that I need a bundle ID.
-Appears to be an apple thing.
-Fuck.
-Put this on pause.
-Done all the 'rails code' for the video i believe.. (had to be edited for my api, jwt token auth setup).

-- Don't think we need to do the above.
-As it'll run on apple/anfroid stores..?
+Steps to 'Launch':

 - Process:
   1. Figure out toying around with EAS Build.. done.
 Can now build for ios simulator.
   2. To follow expo guide on best practices, and implement it all..
 One at a time.
   - to test permissions, want to access on phone.. to change dp and test how it works.. with getting access to photos.. etc.. what i need to do.. for the moment I need to skip as wifi is that bad......
   - seems we could probably do the EAS Metadata in the apple store dashboard (or something lol).
   - Up to playing around with status bar (((UP TO HERE)))
   3. Follow Apple's guide on best practices.
   4. Figure out toying around with EAS Submit..?

-- App and Android store..
-- validation email
 - push notifications
 - seems the way to go will be the expo push notification package.. but since to test it all properly it'll require a paid Apple developer account (apparently), I'm going to push this one toward the end.
+- Omniauth:

+  1. deanin vid.. got to 15:00mins in.. hit snag that I need a bundle ID.
+Appears to be an apple thing.
+Fuck.
+Put this on pause.
+Done all the 'rails code' for the video i believe.. (had to be edited for my api, jwt token auth setup).

 - update loading screen and app logo thingy for new colour scheme.
 - User Testing
 - How to authenticate email?
 - Phone field..
 Needed for MVP.
 Strict user authentication is necessary for this app I believe.
-- pretty up emails.

 **Relevant Deanin videos I want to watch**